paleite/cursorrules/README.md

     ```

 - Use `onSettled` along with `onSuccess`/`onError` for better mutation/query lifecycle management.
-- Use QueryCache and MutationCache to handle errors and cache invalidation centrally, and consider using Sentry for error tracking if the codebase uses Sentry.
+- Use `QueryCache` and `MutationCache` to handle errors and cache invalidation centrally, and consider using Sentry for error tracking if the codebase uses Sentry.
-- Set default query configurations in a central provider, including QueryCache and MutationCache.
+- Set default query configurations in a central provider, including `QueryCache` and `MutationCache`.
+- Name hooks using a pattern like `useXQuery` or `useXMutation` (e.g., `useGetMemeCoinPriceQuery`).
+- Ensure the query key is identical to the “name” property of the query, with any arguments appended as needed (e.g., `queryKey: ["get_meme_coin_price", tokenId]` ).

 ### Example Query and Mutation for Chromia Postchain